learn-academy-2024-alpha/unit-1-assessment/interview-questions.md

 Researched answer:

-2. Which JavaScript operators will return a Boolean value?
+2. What is the difference between an array's index and its value?

 Your answer:

 Researched answer:

-1. What is the difference between an array's index and its value?

-Your answer:

-Researched answer:

-4. Compare and contrast arrays and strings.
+3. Compare and contrast arrays and strings.
 Please include ways in which they are the same and ways in which they are different.

 Your answer:

 Researched answer:

-5. Give a brief description of proper pair programming techniques.
-What are the roles of each person?

-Your answer:
+4. STRETCH: What are the four pillars of object oriented programming?

 Researched answer:

 ## Looking Ahead: Terms for Next Week

-Research and define the following terms to the best of your ability.
+Research and define the following terms.
+Hint: use the syllabus!

 1. Higher Order Functions: